Loading Events

 In this four-session class, we’ll focus on taking a project apart and putting it back together again in a new configuration.
 You can call this a “gut renovation.”
 (Construction metaphors are helpful for thinking about the drafting process: A first draft yields all the building materials you need to make a piece of writing, but they might not be put together quite properly yet.)
 This revision process is extremely tactile, designed to get you thinking about and interacting with your work in new ways.
 We’ll also spend some time reading other writers on revision and discussing your own, existing self-revising and -editing tactics.

-This class is designed for nonfiction, so essayists, memoirists, and writers of literary reportage are all welcome.
+This class is designed for nonfiction writers, so essayists, memoirists, and writers of literary reportage are all welcome.
 Please come with a complete early draft of a project — maybe it’s something fresh, or maybe it’s simply a piece on which you feel a bit stalled.
 By the end of the month, writers will emerge with a new set of revision strategies, and a clear path forward for revising their work-in-progress.

 Access Program